ganesh63017/interview-notes/Javascript/js-practical.md

 person.name = 'xzy';

 console.log(person.name);
-// op: abcd not xyz, and no shows any error if not in strict model
+// op: abcd not xyz, and no shows any error if not iusing  normal functionn strict model
 // but in strict mode it will also give an error (cannto assign value to readonly property)